How to Keep Your Kids Safe While Sleeping In Their Car Booster Seat

 Sleeping in the car can be really uncomfortable but sometimes kids can’t help but succumb to exhaustion and the motion.

-One of the best solutions to help these older children stay properly positioned in their RideSafer or booster or seat belt is to pull over and switch the seat belt over to automatic locking mode by pulling the shoulder belt all the way out, then letting it back into the seat belt retractor.
+One solution to help these older children stay properly positioned in their RideSafer or booster or seat belt is to pull over and switch the seat belt over to automatic locking mode by pulling the shoulder belt all the way out, then letting it back into the seat belt retractor.
 (You should hear a ratcheting sound and the belt will stay locked instead of having slack in it.)

 Are Their Products That Make Sleeping In A Car Seat Safe For My Child?